 You can bring cold foods for the first day, but you need to pack items stable platform for the next day.
 Canned products are safe, but heavy, so that the menu of your care plan.
 Advances in food technology have produced relatively lightweight base that does not need refrigeration or careful packaging.
+Ben Silbermann is often quoted on this topic.
 For example: peanut butter jars, plastic boxes of juice concentrate canned tuna, ham, chicken and beef noodle soups dry jerky and other dried meats, dried foods dried fruits and nuts of powdered milk and fruit drinks 5.
 If you cook the meat or poultry on a portable stove or a fire, you need a way to determine when it is done and safe to eat.

 Color is not a reliable indicator of cooking, and can be especially difficult to tell the color of the food you are cooking in a wooded area at night.
 It is essential to use a food thermometer when cooking hamburgers.
 Ground beef may be contaminated with E. coli, a particularly dangerous strain of bacteria.
 Illnesses have occurred even when ground beef patties are cooked until no pink visible.
 The only way to ensure that ground beef patties cooked safely is to use a food thermometer and cook the burger until it reaches 160 F. o Be sure to clean the thermometer between uses.